redpanthers/open-source-saturday/README.md

   > and proceed to the next one until the issuer replied

-*Note:* Google, Stackoverflow and your neighbour is there to help you.
+*Note:* Google, Stackoverflow and your neighbor is there to help you.

 Location